the-teachingRSE-project/competencies/competencies.md

 With her new responsibilities comes a shift in the importance of various aspects of her work.
 Having this position in an inter-organisational project places far more emphasis on communication skills.
 She is spending time teaching people (TEACH skill) to onboard them into the project.
-There is a lot of interaction with different stakeholders to the project like funders and user groups (USERS skill).
+There is a lot of interaction with different stakeholders in the project like funders and user groups (USERS skill).
-And to keep track of where the project is going and how to distribute her time, she leverages Kanban boards (PM skills).
+To keep track of where the project is going and how to distribute her time she leverages Kanban boards (PM skills).
 Her work so far has already been heavy on (TEAM) skills, but now also the leadership aspect comes into play.

 ## RSE-focused Principal Investigator